 So it is natural for you to give your dog an assortment of vegetables.
 This can include an occasional potato to go along with a diet mostly made up of meat.
 But raw vegetables should be avoided, as a dog’s digestive system wouldn’t be used to it.
 The vegetation that would have been eaten by their prey would have been partially digested, removing the need for a dog to develop the gastric juices required to break up raw vegetables.

-If you are going to give them potatoes, make sure that they’re just boiled or baked, with nothing added to them.
+Much like eggplant, if you are going to give them potatoes, be sure that they’re just boiled or baked with nothing added to them.
 Your dog will still wolf it down, and they won’t mind about the taste too much.

 Keep a Healthy Balance